 On August 2, 2021, the City Council adopted Resolution 2021-89, adopting revised Development Impact and Connection fees.
 There are eight development impact fees in place under the new fee structure.
 The effective date is October 1, 2021.
-All projects filed or building permits paid after October 1, 2021 will be subject to the new fee schedule.
+All projects filed after October 1, 2021 will be subject to the new fee schedule.